miguelfranca/2D_Heat_Diffusion/README.md

 You can play around with your mouse adding heat or cold to the simulation while it runs in real-time.
 You can also add barriers so that the heat can't pass through a certain region and change the mouse's effect radius with the scroll wheel.

+The main focus was to implement a heat diffusion equation but since the wave equation are so similiar we decided to implement it as well.
+So in the code you can simply choose which equation you want, using an explicit scheme.
+The file to change would be ```evolve.cu``` inside the ```computeCurrentCell``` function where you can choose one of three equations.
+We could add some UI for this but oh well.

 ## Authors

 - [@Tiago França](https://github.com/TaigoFr)